Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Related works

 \subsection{Multiple-UAV Target Tracking}

-Motion planning for multi-UAV target tracking has gained growing interest in recent research \cite{zhou2022swarm, tallamraju2019active, bucker2021you, ho20213d, lee2024dmvc, nageli2017real2, kratky2021autonomous}.
-Zhou \textit{et al.}\cite{zhou2022swarm} present a swarm of drones tracking a target using a fixed 2-D leader-follower formation, where the target's position, observed by one tracker, is shared with others to enhance occlusion resistance.
-In \cite{tallamraju2019active}, Tallamraju \textit{et al.} employ a 2-D equidistant formation to minimize fused uncertainty in target estimation and use model predictive controllers (MPC) for both formation control and obstacle avoidance.
-While the drones in \cite{zhou2022swarm, tallamraju2019active} share target observations to temporarily endure occlusion, they lack strategies to proactively mitigate visibility loss.
-To address this, Nageli \textit{et al.}\cite{nageli2017real2} propose an MPC-based framework that uses a horizon plane, derived from obstacles, to separate visible and invisible regions.
-However, their approach assumes obstacles are ellipsoidal, making it unsuitable for arbitrarily shaped obstacles.
-In \cite{lee2024dmvc}, Lee \textit{et al.} check the occupancy along the LOS to avoid obstacle occlusion and employ 2-D Inter-Visibility Cells (IVC) to prevent the inter-agent occlusion.
-However, they only consider the target visibility at the front-end stage but conduct pure path smoothing in the back-end.
-Such inconsistency could still lead to constraint violation on final trajectories.
-Bucker \textit{et al.}\cite{bucker2021you} divide the space around the target into discrete cells, assigning each cell a score based on its occlusion avoidance potential.
-A centralized greedy algorithm is then used to generate motion sequences that minimize visibility loss for each drone.
-However, the predefined priority in their greedy search can result in sub-optimal outcomes.
-Ho \textit{et al.}\cite{ho20213d} propose a framework for generating swarm trajectories in aerial 3-D reconstruction.
-Their approach allows the follower formation to rotate around the target, with a centralized front-end planner using dynamic programming to find the optimal sequence of the rotation angles.
-Nonetheless, the fixed formation assumption is prone to failure in cluttered environments, and the centralized design is susceptible to node failures.
-The existing multi-UAV tracking works \cite{zhou2022swarm, yin2023decentralized,lee2024dmvc, liu2023formation2, liu2025formation}, commonly suggest a 2-D equidistant swarm formation to encircle the target.
-However, such 2-D formations severely waste the 3-D maneuverability of UAVs and may oppose other tracking requirements like the FOV constraint.
-To address this deficiency, we draw inspiration from a classic electrostatic problem and design a novel metric to instruct the uniform 3-D swarm encirclement in real 3-D spaces.
-Unlike the centralized approaches\cite{ho20213d,bucker2021you}, our method adopts a fully decentralized framework, where the formation is encoded as a slack cost to enable a flexible trade-off between swarm distribution and other objectives.
-Despite being decentralized, our approach ensures cooperative maneuvers among the drones while consistently preserving high visibility of the target.
+Motion planning for multi-UAV target tracking has gained growing interest \cite{zhou2022swarm, yin2023decentralized,tallamraju2019active, bucker2021you, ho20213d, lee2024dmvc, nageli2017real2, rao2025air}.
+Zhou \textit{et al.}\cite{zhou2022swarm} present a swarm using a fixed 2-D leader-follower formation, sharing target position to enhance occlusion resistance.
+Tallamraju \textit{et al.}\cite{tallamraju2019active} employ a 2-D equidistant formation with MPC for formation control and obstacle avoidance.
+While \cite{zhou2022swarm, tallamraju2019active} share target observations to endure occlusion, they lack strategies to proactively mitigate visibility loss.
+Nageli \textit{et al.}\cite{nageli2017real2} propose an MPC-based framework using horizon planes to separate visible and invisible regions, but assume ellipsoidal obstacles.
+Lee \textit{et al.}\cite{lee2024dmvc} employ 2-D Inter-Visibility Cells to prevent occlusion, but only consider visibility at the front-end with pure path smoothing in the back-end, leading to potential constraint violations.
+Bucker \textit{et al.}\cite{bucker2021you} use discrete cells with occlusion scores and a centralized greedy algorithm, but the predefined priority can result in sub-optimal outcomes.
+Ho \textit{et al.}\cite{ho20213d} propose a 2-D formation rotating around the target using centralized dynamic programming, but the fixed formation is prone to failure in cluttered environments and susceptible to node failures.